jonathf/chaospy/docs/user_guide/distributions.rst

     \frac{\tfrac{\partial}{\partial u_0}
     C(u_0,u_1)}{\tfrac{\partial}{\partial u_0} C(u_0,1)}

-This definition can also be generalized in to multiple variables using the formula provided by Nelsen 1999.
+..
+This definition can also be generalized in to multiple variables using the
-.. cite:: nelsen_introduction_1999
+.. formula provided by :cite:`Nelsen 1999.

 The definition of the Rosenblatt transform can require multiple differentiations.
 An analytical formulation is usually not feasible, so the